Obihoernchen/ibm_wks_20201116/4.5.6/module-010-preparation-upi-installation/preparation-disconnected-upi.md

 ## Fix firewall settings:

 The next steps will be done on bastion.hX.rhaw.io
-**Note: Replace the X in the hostname above with the number of your host everwhere in this document!**
+**Note: Replace the X in the hostname above with the number of your host everywhere in this document!**

 First we need to open firewall ports on the bastion machine: